PNorvaisas/PNorvaisas.github.io/index.md

 # About me

 Hello, my name is Povilas and I am a Senior Bioinformatics Data Scientist at [BenevolentAI](https://benevolent.ai/).
 It is my passion to understand world and make it a better place to live by contributing my skills and knowledge to drug development.
+You can find my resume [here](assets/pdf/povilas_norvaisas_resume_2020.pdf).
 # Research

 I have started my research career at a time when interdisciplinarity was a way to go.
 I graduated BSc Biophysics at [Vilnius University](https://www.vu.lt/en/) in Lithuania.
 Surprisingly, the study that got me interested in research had nothing to do with what I do now.
 During an exchange semester at [Helsinki University](https://www.helsinki.fi/en) with Prof. Eva Kidi I have developed a mathematical model for assymmetric assortative mating (ask me over a pint of beer, I know quite a bit about deer and stickleback mating habits).